SaaraLeppis/Bookstore_JestTesting/getTotalPriceTestCases.md

 ## **getTotalPrice(id)**

 Returns the total price of the book of given id.
-Price includes the total price of the extras.
+Price includes price and price of the extras.
 If no book with the given number is found throws an exeption `nothing found with given id`

-### Test 1: Correct values from test data
+### Test 1: Total price from default data

 call